 Since April 2015, Louis sits on the board of directors of The Co-operators, one of CHF Canada’s cherished co-operative partners, providing value-added services to our member housing co-ops and federations.
 Since June 2015, he also sits on the CHF Canada Risk Underwriting Fund (RUF) Administration Committee.

-When Pat McClain moved into Paloma Housing Co-op 31 years ago, she was a single mom yearning for some security.
+When Pat McClain moved into Paloma Housing Co-op 32 years ago, she was a single mom yearning for some security.
 “I’d been at the mercy of landlords,” says Pat.
-“At a co-op you ran your own show, you could call the shots.”
+“At a co-op you ran your own show; you could call the shots.”

 Since then, she spent 14 years working for CHF Canada, retiring from her role as Member Relations Program Manager in 2009.
 During her tenure, she was proud to be part of creating “a really cohesive sector” in BC.
 CHF Canada went from having 75 member co-ops in BC to their current roster of close to 200.
-Pat’s also a trained CHF Canada facilitator who’s been delivering workshops across the country for over 20 years and 2020 Compass sessions for the past eight years.
+Pat’s also a trained CHF Canada facilitator who’s been delivering workshops across the country for over 25 years and Co-op Compass sessions for the past ten.

 Pat has facilitated workshops for the BC Non-Profit Housing Association and BC Housing Management Commission; served on the boards of CCEC Credit Union, Red Door Housing Society and Paloma Co-op; and currently sits on CHF BC’s Aging in Place Committee.

 Committed to life-long learning, she completed an Honours B.A. in English in 1995.